MCU Connection Guide

 - USB Firmware: Should display

-- Based on the firmware you flashed, check the following key information in the
+- Based on the firmware you flashed, check for the following key information in the

 Important Notes

-- USB ID Search: Applies only to USB firmware, not to CAN or RS232.
+- USB ID Search: Only applicable to USB firmware, cannot be used for CAN or RS232.

-- CAN ID Search: Applies only to CAN bus devices, not to USB or RS232.
+- CAN ID Search: Only applicable to CAN bus devices, cannot be used for USB or RS232.

-- RS232 ID Search: Applies only to RS232 firmware, not to USB or CAN.
+- RS232 ID Search: Only applicable to RS232 firmware, cannot be used for USB or CAN.

 USB Firmware Devices Execute the following command to search for USB device IDs: